 UPDATE: FROM 1ST OCTOBER 2017 OUR NORTHBOURNE SITE'S DOORS WILL BE CLOSING AT 6PM.
 YOU WILL STILL BE ABLE TO TELEPHONE OUR MAIN LINE TO MAKE AN APPOINTMENT OR IF YOU HAVE ANYTHING URGENT.

-Prescriptions - Patients should continue to submit prescription requests in the usual way, either electronically or using their usual site.
+Prescriptions - Patients may continue to submit prescription requests in the usual way, either electronically or using their usual site.
 We continue to encourage patients to use the electronic prescription service where possible (ask our Reception Team for further information).
-You should collect your prescriptions as normal.
+You should collect your prescriptions as normal but please gives us AT LEAST 2 working days to process them.
+WE DO NOT TAKE PRESCRIPTION REQUESTS OVER THE PHONE.

 Appointments & Telephone calls - You should continue to use the existing numbers for each site.
 You can book an appointment at either surgery on either number as the clinical system is now one which should assist with call flow.
 If you have any queries please ask the Reception Team.